cybersi/icp-guides/DFX_Wallet.md

 ## Topping up Cycles Wallet

-To add more funds to your cycles wallet:
+To top-up your cycles wallet:

 1. **Obtain your Wallet Canister ID**:
    ```shell